Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A New Algorithm to Compute

-There is one such embedding for each injective map from the group of characters to the unit circle because there is one embedding for each primitive root of unity and primitive roots of unity give these maps.
-We form a matrix with this information, forming one column for each pair of characters in $J(\chi^m,\phi)$, using only those characters such that the product of characters is 1, and one row for each embedding of the group of characters into the circle.
-The matrix is defined so that the $ij$th entry is the $p$-adic valuation of the $i$th character under the $j$th embedding.
-Each entry is 1 if the angles sum to at least $2\pi$ and zero otherwise.
-It is well known to the experts that the $p$-adic valuation is either 0 or 1 and is given by this formula with the angles, but we could not find a proof in the literature.
-A method of completing the first row is as follows. \begin{lemma} For $1 \leq m \leq 4$, we have
+There is one such embedding for each injective map from the group of characters to the unit circle because there is one embedding for each primitive root of unity (and primitive roots of unity give these maps).
+We form a matrix of size $n \times k$ with this information, forming one column for each of $k$ pairs of characters in $J(\chi^m,\phi)$, and one row for each of the $n$ embeddings of the group of characters into the circle.
+The matrix is defined so that the $(j,m)$-th entry is the $p$-adic valuation of the Jacobi sum of the $m$th character under the $j$th embedding.

+Next we formally define this matrix, call it $M$, whose columns are the images under this homomorphism of the characters appearing in the Tate module.